Top 12 best places to visit near Bangalore with family

 Family-Friendly Getaways Within 100–150 km

-When we were in the mood for a proper day trip, I love driving a little farther, about 100 to 150 km from Bangalore.
+When we are in the mood for a proper day trip, you love driving a little farther, about 100 to 150 km from Bangalore.
 These spots are still easy to cover in a single day but the change of scenery is dramatic.
-From misty hilltops to ancient temples and royal zoos, these places have given my family some of our most memorable weekends.
+From misty hilltops to royal zoos, these places give family some of our most memorable weekends.

 Let’s start with the all-time classic…

 Ah, Nandi Hills.
-No matter how many times I’ve been here, the magic of this place never wears off.
-Just about 60 km from Bangalore, it’s my go-to when I want to breathe cool mountain air and watch the sunrise paint the sky.
+No matter how many times you have been here, the magic of this place never wears off.
+Just about 57 km from Bangalore, it’s my go-to when you want to breathe cool mountain air and watch the sunrise paint the sky.

 Apart from the sunrise, Nandi Hills has plenty for families.
-There is Tipu’s Drop, a historic viewpoint with sweeping valley views and the old Nandi temple that gives the hill its name.
+There is Tipu’s Drop and a historic viewpoint with sweeping valley views that gives the hill its beauty.
 The paths are safe for walking and there’s enough open space for kids to run around freely.
 Older kids love climbing up to the fort walls, pretending to be explorers while grandparents enjoy sitting in the gardens, soaking in the peace.

 And yes, food is always part of our plan.
-We usually grab breakfast from one of the local eateries nearby like hot idlis, vadas and strong filter coffee taste even better in the mountain air.
+We love to grab breakfast from one of the local eateries nearby like hot idlis, vadas and strong filter coffee taste even better in the mountain air.

 Quick Family Tips for Nandi Hills:

 For me, Nandi Hills isn’t just a place.
 It’s a feeling.
-Every trip here leaves me refreshed, grateful and ready to take on the busy city life again.
+Every trip here leaves you refreshed, grateful and ready to take on the busy city life again.

 If you have ever watched the old Bollywood classic Sholay, you will recognize Ramanagara instantly.
 Those dramatic rocky hills in the movie?
-They are right here, about 50 km from Bangalore.
-For me, this place is not just about the scenery but it’s about the thrill of being surrounded by giant stone hills that look like they have been carved out of a storybook.
+They are right here, about 46 km from Bangalore.
+This place is not just about the scenery but it’s about the thrill of being surrounded by giant stone hills that look like they have been carved out of a storybook.

 Ramanagara is often called the “Silk City,” and it’s famous for its silk weaving industry.
-But for families like mine, the big draw is the chance to be outdoors away from the city noise.
-We sometimes carry a small picnic and sit near the base of the hills and watch rock climbers in action.
+But for families, the big draw is the chance to be outdoors away from the city noise.
+We sometimes like to carry a small picnic and sit near the base of the hills and watch rock climbers in action.
 The kids love pointing out the brave climbers dangling on ropes, it sparks their imagination every time.

 Quick Family Tips for Ramanagara:

-Whenever someone in my family says, “Let’s go somewhere fun for the kids,” Mysore Zoo is one of the first places that comes to mind.
-Just about 145 km from Bangalore, it makes for a perfect day trip or even a weekend escape if you pair it with other Mysore attractions.
-And let me tell you even as an adult, I get just as excited as the kids every time we visit.
+Whenever someone in the family says, “Let’s go somewhere fun for the kids,” you can definitely tell them to go Mysore Zoo.
+Just about 138 km from Bangalore, it makes for a perfect day trip or even a weekend escape if you pair it with other Mysore attractions.
+And let me tell you even as an adult, you get just as excited as the kids every time we visit.

 Quick Family Tips for Mysore Zoo: